Deadline: 5:00 PM on Friday, October 18, 2019

 Parts 1-6 of Start-Up and Implementation grant proposals should not exceed 10 pages.

-Proposals will be evaluated by a review committee according to the following criteria:
+All proposals will be evaluated by an interdisciplinary review committee according to the following criteria:

 - Scholarly excellence and innovation of the project;

 - Contribution of the project to the development and promotion of the mission of the CUNY Graduate Center;

 - Contribution of the project to the larger scholarly community and to the public;

 - Evidence that the project staff has requisite skills and knowledge to complete the project;

 - Proposed funds do not duplicate available resources or training currently offered through the Graduate Center or CUNY;

 - Projects that involve sensitive or potentially sensitive personal data of human subjects should demonstrate familiarity with IRB requirements and/or plans to submit projects for IRB approval through appropriate CUNY protocols;